sahib/misc/thinkfastandslow/slides.typ

 //
 // - Actor–observer asymmetry
 // - Survivorship Bias
-// - Complexity bias (Tendency to push towards too complex solutions) TODO: Is that a based one?
+// - Complexity bias (Tendency to push towards too complex solutions) NOTE: Does not sreally seem based.
 // - Generation effect (information is easier remembered when a person reasoned it themself, same applies to humor)
 // - Additive Bias (tendency to add to a solution instead of removing it, even if better) -> Not strong and thin scientific proof
 // - Loss aversions:
 //     - Zero risk bias (tendency to build solutions that have zero perceived risk)
 //     - Analysis Paralysis
 // - https://en.wikipedia.org/wiki/Automation_bias - Favor of decisions made by automated systems over human decisions.
-// - Broken Windows Theory - if something is already broken, we tend to be less critical when only quick repairing it. // TODO: Not really based and software related.
+// - Broken Windows Theory - if something is already broken, we tend to be less critical when only quick repairing it. // NOTE: Not really based and software related.
 // - https://en.wikipedia.org/wiki/Choice-supportive_bias - Sugarcoating the own decision afterwards.
 "It was the right one!"
 // - Google Effect: https://en.wikipedia.org/wiki/Google_effect - Tendency to forgot things we know we can search again.
-//
-//

-// TODO: Doch noch etwas mehr Broken-Window Theory und "Ich fahr hier bloß den Bagger"-Attitüde reinbringen?